VoronDesign/VoronUsers/legacy_printers/printer_mods/Nashuar/7.0-WaveShare_Screen/Readme.md

 ~Dario made a mod of this case to fit waveshare 7" type/model C rev2.2 and alowed me to share it.
 I don't have this screen to test the prints, so I cannot ensure that the STLs fit.
 I renamed his files with the postfix \_c and renamed my parts for the model H screen with _h.

+The case for model H has three printed parts (Back, Mid and Front), the case for model C has two printed parts (Back and Front).